Trist4nJ/WinXpress---Tristan-Martinez-Anaelle-Pollart/README.md

 ```

 ### **3. Set Up the Front-End**
-1. Navigate to the frontend directory:
+1. Navigate to the frontend directory (in a new cmd window !!):
 ```bash
 cd ../frontend
 ```